-If a Virginia protective order or military protective order has been issued against you, or if you are seeking such legal protection from another, Arquilla & Associates, PLC is prepared to assist you.
+If a Virginia protective order or military protective order has been issued against you, or if you are seeking such legal protection from another, Arquilla & Poe, PLC is prepared to assist you.
 Our lawyers offer decades of proven legal experience effectively handling protective orders.

 In Virginia, a court or magistrate may issue a preliminary protective order.
 Preliminary protective orders are temporary in nature and may be followed by a hearing to determine whether the protective order should remain in place for a period of time, such as for one or two years.
 At the hearing, the alleged victim and alleged offender are entitled to present evidence and to cross-examine witnesses against them.

 While the purpose of a protective order is to provide needed protection to individuals, the process is sometimes misused to gain leverage in a divorce or child custody fight.
-We urge you to consult with Arquilla & Associates as soon as a temporary protective order has been issued against you, or if you have obtained one against another person.
+We urge you to consult with Arquilla & Poe as soon as a temporary protective order has been issued against you, or if you have obtained one against another person.
 We will protect your rights and work toward achieving an effective legal resolution for your case.

 Military members may also be subject to a military protective order, issued by a commanding officer, which limits communication and contact with a family member.
 Unlike court-issued protective orders, no due process or a hearing is provided to a service member suspected of being involved in domestic abuse or other misconduct.